 Card issuers and merchants may also look for "friendly fraud," which is when a cardholder makes a purchase and then disputes it as fraud—even though it wasn't.

 If fraud has occurred, the outcome of the investigation will also help the merchant and credit card issuer settle who is responsible for covering the fraudulent purchase (the actual fraudster may be long gone).
 Either way, you won't pay anything if your card's payment network provides $0 fraud liability.

 What Fraud Protection Features Do Credit Cards Provide?

 Preventing credit card fraud can help save merchants and credit card issuers money, build trust among cardholders and keep you from having to wait for a new card.
 In short, it's a win-win for everyone.

 Credit card issuers use a variety of measures to stop fraud from happening.
 These can range from physical features built into your card to complex artificial intelligence systems that detect and decline unusual transactions (a high-dollar purchase made at a store hundreds of miles from where you live, for instance).

 As a cardholder, you could look for a card or issuer that offers:

 - EMV chips: Cards with EMV chips are now fairly standard.
 EMV chips can add an extra level of protection compared to swiping a card's magnetic strip, but they may still be susceptible to card shimming—when a device gets put into a card terminal and copies your card's information while it's inserted.

 - Virtual card numbers: Credit card issuers may let you create a virtual card number to use when shopping online, keeping your card's actual information a secret.
-You can find this feature on some Citi and Capital One cards, including the Capital One Venture Rewards Credit Card.

 There are also credit card fraud prevention measures that could be taking place without you noticing.